-- 6.1 A BS5837: 2012 survey of nine trees has been carried out on or immediately adjacent to land at 107 Highgate West Hill, London, N6 6AP.
-Three trees are considered to be category A and of high value and four are considered to be category B and moderate value.
-The remainder are considered to be category C and are of low value. - 6.2 No tree removals are required. - 6.3 The trees to be retained will be protected during development and methods for ensuring their protection have been described. - 6.4 It is considered that the proposed development will pose no threat to trees to be retained and is sympathetic to the leafy character of the area.
+- 6.1 A BS5837: 2012 survey of three trees has been carried out at 34 Hollycroft Avenue, London, NW3 7QL.
+One tree is considered to be category A and of high value (T1 plane) and two are considered to be category B and moderate value (T2 magnolia and T3 pear). - 6.2 The proposed development does not require the removal of any trees with a stem diameter of more than 75mm.
+A group of young Portugal laurels and one pine (diameter < 75mm) will be removed to make way for the proposed extension. - 6.3 The trees to be retained will be protected during development and methods for ensuring their protection have been described. - 6.4 It is considered that the proposed development will pose no threat to trees to be retained and is sympathetic to the character of the Conservation Area.